-I don’t want to spoil the pure awesome that is Bioshock Infinite (well, no more than I already have), but one of the coolest things about the game is its music.
+I don’t want to spoil the pure awesome that is Bioshock Infinite, but one of the coolest things about the game is its music.
 Not only does it have an incredible original score, but interspersed throughout the narrative are curious hints that things in Columbia are not what they seem.
 That is, music from the future.

 Well, their future.
 Our past.
 You have to think fourth-dimensionally.